cody-dot-js/codyaprice.com-legacy/content/blog/update-on-event-loop-article/index.md

   - Communication
 ---

+> Update: I have a working MDX configuration on a feature branch!
+> Interactive examples are coming! 💪💪💪

 Turns out good content takes a lot of time and effort.
 Who knew? 🤷‍♂️ 😂

 ![Time for excuses... ⌚️](./hero-image.jpg)